bwl21/zupfnoter/30_sources/UD_Zupfnoter-Handbuch/095_UD_Zupfnoter-Historie.md

 -   we now can change the playback speed on the fly \#126
 -   rearranged layaout form \#189
 -   show notes in the current selection for harmonization \#190
+-   now warn if browser is other than chrome, firefox, vivaldi, opera
+    \#186
+-   BWC: improved layout of bars, barnumbers/countnotes \#199
+    -   barnumbers are now more far away from the note
+    -   new algorithm to determine right/left position of barnumber/countnote
+-   changed name of some layout presets \#196

+### exprimental

+-   support for more diatonic instruments (e.g. OKON harp) \#196
+-   support of okon table harp \#196
+-   support to write notes bottom up \#196
+-   support to write notes with beams \#196
+-   show notes in the current selection for harmonization work-in-progress \#190
+-   heuristical detection of annotation collisions \#200

+## Backwards compatibility issues

+-   it might be that you need to rework manual positioning of barnumbers/countnotes \#199

 ## V 1.6.1 2017-05-17